 Our deep-rooted expertise in trusts is the cornerstone of both our private client and commercial chancery practices.
 Our barristers are sought after to appear in high stakes trusts litigation and advise on critical non-contentious trusts matters.
+A number of our team are recognised for their excellence in the Chambers UK Bar 2019 trusts rankings, an elite list of the most distinguished practitioners.

 We have extensive experience in trusts litigation, both in the UK and offshore, including disputes relating to the validity and interpretation of trusts and claims for breach of trust, civil fraud and asset recovery.
 We often advise on and appear in cases relating to trusts created informally, such as where lawful transactions give rise to implied trusts, and where trusts arise from unlawful or unconscionable conduct.